What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Introduction

-\item [(ii) ] Iterated expectations: $\mathbb{E }_{\hat{\rho} } ( \mathbb{E }_{\hat{\rho} }^\ell ( \hat{X} | \hat Y ) ) = \mathbb{E } _{\hat{\rho} } (\hat{X} ) $. \end{enumerate} Here we wrote $\mathbb{E }_{\hat{\rho} } (\hat{X} ) := {\rm Tr } ( \hat{X} \hat{\rho} ) $, to stress the similarity with the analogous properties that hold for the classical notion of conditional expectation, with $\hat{\rho} $ playing the role of the classical probability measure $\mathbb{P}$.
-The superscript $\ell$ stands for ``left'' because in property (i) above $f(\hat Y)$ appears to the left of $\hat X$.
-Although this definition of a conditional expectation seems considerably more intrinsic than the one that relies on the choice of a quasiprobability representation, the appearance of this ordering still points to the fact that this definition cannot be unique either, and that choices must have been made in its construction.
-It turns out that the choice of Eq.~\eqref{eq:L2quantum} as the quantum equivalent to Eq.~\eqref{eq:L2classical} of the quantity to be minimized hides a choice of ordering.
+The superscript $\ell$ appearing in $\mathbb E_{\hat \rho}^{\ell}(\hat X|\hat Y)$ stands for ``left'' because in property (i) above $f(\hat Y)$ appears to the left of $\hat X$.
+In fact, although the above definition of a quantum conditional expectation as a best estimator is very natural, the choice of Eq.\eqref{eq:L2quantum} as the quantum equivalent to Eq.\eqref{eq:L2classical} of the quantity to be minimized surreptitiously hides a choice of operator ordering.
 This should be expected, since the passage from the classical observable $\mathbb E_{\mathbb P}(X|Y)$ to a quantum equivalent involves a choice of quantization of observables, and as such can be expected to imply a choice of ordering.
-Indeed, an equally natural quantum analog of Eq.~\eqref{eq:L2classical} is
+Indeed, an equally natural quantum analog of Eq.\eqref{eq:L2classical} is